Exxon Mobil rolls out plan to cut emissions in Permian Basin

 The U.S. Environmental Protection Agency also is poised to tighten federal methane regulations for the industry, and the New Mexico Environment Department is crafting its own rules aimed at oilfield equipment that emits methane, volatile organic compounds and nitrogen oxides.

+The committee set a Jan.
+21 deadline for companies to provide data on methane leaks and detection efforts.

+House Democrats have approved a plan to impose a fee on methane leaks from oil and gas wells, but the plan faces strong opposition from the industry and criticism by centrist Democrats as it moves to the Senate.

-Exxon already has made progress with reducing flaring in the Permian Basin.
+Exxon has made progress with reducing flaring in the Permian Basin.
 In 2018, Exxon was flaring 11.3% of its gas in the basin.
 The company brought that down 0.28% in the third quarter of 2021.

 Earlier this month, Exxon said it would boost its spending on greenhouse gas emission-reduction projects to $15 billion over the next six years.
 The energy giant has been under pressure to reduce climate-harming emissions and investors forced turnover on the company’s board in June.